-We talked to the Chief Product Officer at Figma about collaboration, AI-driven design and how Figma is helping teams to go from imagination to reality the easy way.
+We spoke with Yuhki Yamashita, the Chief Product Officer at Figma, about collaboration, AI-driven design, and how Figma helps teams transform imagination into reality.

 Q: How does Figma leverage artificial intelligence to enhance the design process for its users, and what are some specific AI-driven features that designers can benefit from?